Prithvi-EO-2.0: A Versatile Multi-Temporal Foundation Model for Earth Observation Applications: Introduction

-To overcome these issues and drive impact of GFMs across the community, this technical report presents a new multi-temporal GFM called Prithvi-EO-2.0\footnote{Prithvi means Earth in Sanskrit.} along with extensive validation and benchmarking.
-Extending its US-only pretrained predecessor (Prithvi-EO-1.0 \cite{prithvi_v1}), Prithvi-EO-2.0 is a multi-temporal GFM that explicitly uses transformer attention in both space and time.
-Pretraining was done at scale on a large dataset of medium resolution (30m) satellite imagery from NASA's Harmonized Landsat Sentinel-2 (HLS) archive spanning a decade.
-The HLS pretraining dataset was carefully crafted to teach the model to capture long-term trends and seasonality while providing high-quality samples to capture shorter trends.
-This large dataset also allowed us to increase the model size up to 600M parameters, which is among the largest in the field of EO.
-Finally, Prithvi-EO-2.0 also introduces specific innovations in its architecture whereby satellite imagery metadata is explicitly used to better organize the embedding space.
+To address these issues and increase the impact of GFMs within the EO community, we developed a new multi-temporal GFM called Prithvi-EO-2.0\footnote{Prithvi means Earth in Sanskrit.}.
+Building on its US-only predecessor, Prithvi-EO-1.0~\cite{prithvi_v1}, our new model explicitly uses transformer attention in both spatial and temporal dimensions and also incorporates metadata for location and time to better organize the embedding space.
+Pretraining was conducted at scale on a large dataset of medium resolution (30~m) satellite imagery created from NASA's Harmonized Landsat Sentinel-2 (HLS) archive spanning a decade.
+We designed a new sampling strategy for our pretraining dataset to focus on long-term trends and seasonal patterns, while also ensuring diverse and high-quality samples, so the model can better capture these characteristics.
+The scale of this dataset also allowed us to increase the model size up to 600 million parameters, placing Prithvi-EO-2.0 among the largest in the field of EO.

-Prithvi-EO-2.0 also tackles the second issue raised: lack of validation, reproducibility and community involvement and engagement.
-In particular, we validated our model through a comprehensive benchmarking process with GEO-Bench \cite{GEOBench}, a robust framework for assessing Earth Observation Foundation Models.
-Further, we evaluated the model's performance on real-world applications, guided by insights from subject matter experts (SMEs).
-To bridge this gap and facilitate adoption and customization (fine-tuning) of Prithvi-EO-2.0 for new downstream tasks, it was onboarded onto terratorch\footnote{\url{https://github.com/IBM/terratorch}}, a toolkit that simplifies customization of GFMs for various EO applications.
-Our results demonstrate that GFMs like Prithvi-EO-2.0 can generalize across various geospatial remote sensing tasks at different spatio-temporal resolutions and in different domains, while requiring significantly fewer labeled samples to achieve benchmark performance.
-By demonstrating such versatility and data efficiency, Prithvi-EO-2.0 ultimately addresses some of the key challenges around scalability and generalization in the field.
+Additionally, we conducted extensive validation, in close collaboration with remote sensing subject matter experts (SMEs), who were also involved in the dataset and model design.
+In particular, we validated Prithvi-EO-2.0 through a comprehensive benchmarking process with GEO-Bench~\cite{GEOBench}, a robust framework for assessing EO Foundation Models.
+Further, we evaluated the models across a diverse set of applications, with SMEs playing a central role in implementation and assessment of results.
+To facilitate adoption and fine-tuning for new downstream tasks, we integrated Prithvi-EO-2.0 into TerraTorch\footnote{\url{https://github.com/IBM/terratorch}}, a toolkit powered by PyTorch Lightning\footnote{\url{https://lightning.ai/docs/pytorch/stable/}} and TorchGeo\footnote{\url{https://torchgeo.readthedocs.io/en/stable/}} that simplifies customization of GFMs for various EO applications.
+The data loaders used in this work were also included in TerraTorch for reproducibility.
+Our results show that Prithvi-EO-2.0 can generalize across a wide range of remote sensing tasks, spanning different spatiotemporal resolutions and domains, often requiring fewer labeled samples to achieve strong performance compared to baseline models.